timm/tested/docs/onMath.md

   - there to here is `i.e\*(2-10) = -8`
   - leaving here loses worst
   - so here is better than there
-- and the point of Zitzler is that it woks for comparing on $N \ge 1$ dimensions.
+- and the point of Zitzler is that it works for comparing on $N \ge 1$ dimensions.

 ```lua
 function DATA:sort(t1,t2,  cols)